localstack/docs/content/en/user-guide/aws/apigateway/index.md

 ---
-title: "Amazon API Gateway"
+title: "API Gateway"
-linkTitle: "Amazon API Gateway"
+linkTitle: "API Gateway"
-categories: ["LocalStack Community", "LocalStack Pro"]
-tags:
-- apigateway
-- apigatewayv2
-- apigateway-localstack
 description: >
-  Get started with Amazon API Gateway on LocalStack
+  Get started with API Gateway on LocalStack
-aliases:
-  - /aws/apigatewayv2/
-  - /user-guide/aws/awsapigatewayv2/
 ---

 ## Introduction

-Amazon API Gateway is a managed service that enables developers to create, deploy, and manage APIs (Application Programming Interfaces).
+API Gateway is a managed service that enables developers to create, deploy, and manage APIs (Application Programming Interfaces).
 It allows easy creation of REST, HTTP, and WebSocket APIs to securely access data, business logic, or functionality from backend services like AWS Lambda functions or EC2 instances.
 API Gateway supports standard HTTP methods such as `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` and integrates with various AWS services, including Lambda, Cognito, CloudWatch, and X-Ray.

 LocalStack supports API Gateway V1 via the Community offering and API Gateway V2 via the Pro/Team offering, allowing you to use the API Gateway to create, deploy, and manage APIs on your local machine to invoke those exposed API endpoints.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_apigatewayv2/), which provides information on the extent of API Gateway V2's integration with LocalStack.